DYLeslie/AI6122_Project/README.md

 ### Usage Guide

-After running, a menu will appear with several options:
+Upon running the script, a menu will appear with several options:

 ```plaintext
 ==================================================